-The total number of ISO standards published by this committee is 112 (March 2020), of which 54% have focused on aspects of characterization of the NMs.
 However, many of these published standards indirectly provide valuable information for risk management.

 For their part, CEN and OECD have focused on developing standards that directly respond to H&S aspects, mainly exposure assessment.
-A detailed list of the standards included in this analysis can be consult in https://doi.org/10.5072/zenodo.638015.
 Current publications by OECD WPMN programme are guidance documents rather than standards.
-Whilst OECD does publish standards and is pioneering in the nanotechnology field, there are no relevant published standards on H&S aspects, and it is expected the publication of future standards by OECD 9.
+Since the previous update (D7.8), the OECD has further published 14 reports, No.92-1005 (Dec.
+2020-Oct.
+2022).11, with the last published on Oct.
+2022 being aligned with the SSbD principles.
+Whilst OECD does publish standards and is pioneering in the nanotechnology field, there are no relevant published standards on H&S aspects, and it is expected the publication of future standards by OECD 12.